jwellman1307/SafeSpend-App/README.md

 - Clear financial information
 - Minimal setup
 - No required account or login
+- Light and dark mode readability
+- A clean app-store-ready user interface

 The goal was to create a budgeting tool for users who are focused on managing money between paychecks, rather than building a complex long-term finance platform.